kressinluiz/qt/README.md

-# The files and projects are for personal reference.

 # Qt for Android

 - Use Qt Creator to compile/debug projects and to install a specific version of Qt and its libraries.